Agentic AI is here — is your tech strategy ready to scale with it?

 The move toward agentic AI is not about replacing human workers, — it’s about augmenting their work.

-“The goal is to automate 80% of your workload — handling the repetitive, time-consuming work while keeping the critical 20% in your hands,” Vineet Abraham, Chief Development Officer at Eightfold AI, wrote in this blog post, also echoing findings Vert shared in his webinar.
+“The goal is to automate 80% of your workload — handling the repetitive, time-consuming work while keeping the critical 20% in your hands,” Vineet Abraham, former Chief Development Officer at Eightfold AI, wrote in this blog post, also echoing findings Vert shared in his webinar.

 AI agents are automated assistants that can reason through actions, adapt and make decisions in the face of unexpected scenarios, all while helping talent teams with time-consuming recruiting tasks, such as conducting pre-screening interviews; verifying job location preferences, salary expectations, and availability; and evaluating technical and functional competencies.